Church of England: Doctrine and practice

 The Church of England has, as one of its distinguishing marks, a breadth of opinion from liberal to conservative clergy and members.
 This tolerance has allowed Anglicans who emphasise the catholic tradition and others who emphasise the reformed tradition to coexist.
 The three schools of thought (or parties) in the Church of England are sometimes called high church (or Anglo-Catholic), low church (or evangelical Anglican) and broad church (or liberal).
 The high church party places importance on the Church of England's continuity with the pre-Reformation Catholic Church, adherence to ancient liturgical usages and the sacerdotal nature of the priesthood.
 As their name suggests, Anglo-Catholics maintain many traditional catholic practices and liturgical forms.
 The Catholic tradition, strengthened and reshaped from the 1830s by the Oxford movement, has stressed the importance of the visible Church and its sacraments and the belief that the ministry of bishops, priests and deacons is a sign and instrument of the Church of England's Catholic and apostolic identity.
 The low church party is more Protestant in both ceremony and theology.
 It has emphasized the significance of the Protestant aspects of the Church of England's identity, stressing the importance of the authority of Scripture, preaching, justification by faith and personal conversion.
-Historically, the term 'broad church' has been used to describe those of middle-of-the-road ceremonial preferences who lean theologically towards liberal protestantism.
+The theological perspectives within the Church of England have included the Reformed Anglican perspective, as well as a minority Arminian Anglican view.
+Historically, the term 'broad church' has been used to describe those of middle-of-the-road ceremonial preferences who lean theologically towards liberal Protestantism.
 The liberal broad church tradition has emphasized the importance of the use of reason in theological exploration.
 It has stressed the need to develop Christian belief and practice in order to respond creatively to wider advances in human knowledge and understanding and the importance of social and political action in forwarding God's kingdom.
-The balance between these strands of churchmanship is not static: in 2013, 40% of Church of England worshippers attended evangelical churches (compared with 26% in 1989), and 83% of very large congregations were evangelical.
+The balance between these strands of churchmanship is not static: in 2013, 40% of Church of England worshippers attended evangelical Anglican churches (compared with 26% in 1989), and 83% of very large congregations were evangelical.
 Such churches were also reported to attract higher numbers of men and young adults than others.